-These organisations are international bodies that help to regulate fishing, using the sustainable fisheries management practices discussed earlier.
+These organisations are international bodies that help to regulate fishing.
 Cooperation between different countries on the management of some highly migratory species is important.
 Where a species moves between different countries and also in international waters, individual management of fishing runs the risk of the species being overfished quickly.
 Setting quotas for larger areas helps to really protect the species.
 It also creates a framework to tackle illegal fishing activities in these areas.